This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 Broadcast materials (TV and radio ads), cinema ads and OOH ads require pre-screening by the ASC regardless of content.

-On the other hand, print ads, merchandising materials and digital, internet, and mobile ads are post-screened, except when these pertain to OTC drugs and, with respect to other types of (non-drug) products, when the contain certain types of content that require pre-screening under the ACS Code.
+On the other hand, print ads, merchandising materials and digital, internet, and mobile ads are post-screened, except when these pertain to OTC drugs and, with respect to other types of (non-drug) products, when they contain certain types of content that require pre-screening under the ACS Code.

 Is comparative advertising for medicines allowed and if so, what restrictions apply?